tomasherceg/dotvvm-docs/Controls/businesspack/RadioButtonList/control.md

-Renders a list of [RadioButton](/docs/controls/businesspack/RadioButton/{branch}) controls and lets the user to select multiple values.
+Renders a list of [RadioButton](/docs/controls/businesspack/RadioButton/{branch}) controls and lets the user to select a single value.
-The values are stored in a collection bound to the `SelectedValues` property of the control.
+The selected value can be set or retrieved using the `SelectedValue` property of the control.